Commercial Mortgages in Ontario

 Organizations and entities take out commercial mortgages more frequently than individuals do.

-Individuals taking out a residential mortgage are often screened for their credit history, but in the case of entities looking to take out a commercial real estate mortgage, there may not be a credit history or other financial documentation to screen.
-In those cases, the lenders may require that the entity’s owners (the principals) personally guarantee the loan.
-After that, the lender will go through the principals’ financial information, and if the loan goes into default, the lender can go after the principals.
-The other, less common, option here is a non-recourse loan, in which the lender does not secure a guaranty from the principals, and if the loan goes into default, the only remedy for the lender is to seize the property.
+Individuals taking out a residential mortgage must meet specific lender criteria which includes a credit check.
+In the case of entities looking to take out a commercial mortgage in Ontario, they may not have a credit history and lack adequate financial documentation.
+In those cases, the lenders may require that the entity’s owners to personally guarantee the loan (Personal Guarantor).
+Guarantor’s are responsible if the loan goes into default.
+The other, less common, option here is a non-recourse loan, in which the lender does not secure a guaranty from the principals.
+If the loan goes into default, the only remedy for the lender is to seize the property.